joelgoh15/proj-james-laptop-ecommerce-website/README.md

-## proj-james-laptop-ecommerce-website
+## Introduction
 An eCommerce website for <i>JamesLaptop</i>.

 ## Technical Details
-1. A portfolio project with an emphasis in UI/UX design.
+A project with an emphasis in UI/UX design.

-2. Technology stacks and approach used:
+Technology stacks and approach used:
 <ul>
   <ul>
     <li>HTML5</li>